naivebird/stock-price-prediction/README.md

 ### Conclusion:
 For small datasets, CSV is a good choice because it is human-readable and easy to work with.
 For large datasets, Parquet is a better choice because it is more efficient in terms of storage and read/write performance especially when using compression.
-Out of the Parquet's compression types tested, zstd and gzip are good choices for a balance between compression size and read/write performance.
+Out of Parquet's compression types tested, zstd and gzip are good choices for a balance between compression size and read/write performance.

 ## Part 2

+### Pandas vs Polars benchmark

 Run the function `part2` in the `main.py` file to benchmark the performance of Pandas vs Polars and train stock price prediction models
 ```python
 part2(csv_file_path)
 ```
-Benchmark result:
+Benchmark results:
 ```
 Pandas processing time: 1.51s
 Polars processing time: 0.39s